Joey Gallo Player Props: Twins vs. Tigers

 Joey Gallo At The Plate

-- Gallo is batting .178 with seven doubles, a triple, 11 home runs and 27 walks.
+- Gallo has seven doubles, a triple, 12 home runs and 27 walks while batting .180.

-- Gallo has had at least one RBI in 21.8% of his games this year (12 of 55), with two or more RBI six times (10.9%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 13 games this year (23.2%), Gallo has picked up an RBI, and in six of those games (10.7%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.